pantor-engineering/xmit/README.md

+**NOTE: Currently the new server functionality doesn't work properly on Windows**

 XMIT defines lightweight logical sessions.
 A session is used to carry application messages.
 XMIT is responsible for using the selected communications mechanism to deliver messages